 Students may opt to pursue an Honors minor in Educational Studies.
-The Honors minor requires five credits in Educational Studies, including EDUC 014: Introduction to Education (1 credit), one Honors seminar (2 credits), and two additional credits of the student's choice.
+The Honors minor requires five credits in Educational Studies, including EDUC 014.
+Pedagogy and Power: An Introduction to Education (1 credit), one Honors seminar (2 credits), and two additional credits of the student's choice.
 Students are expected to have a B+ average in their Educational Studies courses and to complete the necessary external Honors examination(s).
-The prerequisite for acceptance to the Honors educational studies minor program is EDUC 014: Introduction to Education and one additional Educational Studies course.
+The prerequisite for acceptance to the Honors educational studies minor program is EDUC 014.
+Pedagogy and Power: An Introduction to Education and one additional Educational Studies course.
 Honors minors may also pursue teacher certification.

 Additional Honors Program Details